mcsee/Software-Design-Articles/Articles/Opinion/Reputation and Trust. Rely on Others/readme.md

 Reputation might develop into something even more complex, dynamic, and dispersed in the future.

-In a decentralized world, reputation systems might be attached to digital identities that span multiple domains—from work and social interaction to financial activities.
+In a decentralized world, reputation systems might be attached to digital identities that span multiple domains from work and social interaction to financial activities.

 Imagine a world where you build your reputation by pilling up micro-reputations across different blockchains and platforms, all visible and all contributing to your overall standing in society.